 DuPont de Nemours (DD) Gains But Lags Market: What You Should Know

-Coming into today, shares of the specialty chemicals maker had gained 0.06% in the past month.
-In that same time, the Basic Materials sector lost 4.33%, while the S&P 500 lost 0.83%.
+Heading into today, shares of the specialty chemicals maker had lost 5.06% over the past month, lagging the Basic Materials sector's loss of 2.07% and the S&P 500's loss of 2.63% in that time.

 Wall Street will be looking for positivity from DuPont de Nemours as it approaches its next earnings report date.
 On that day, DuPont de Nemours is projected to report earnings of $1.01 per share, which would represent year-over-year growth of 6.32%.
-Our most recent consensus estimate is calling for quarterly revenue of $4 billion, down 23.89% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4 billion, down 23.89% from the year-ago period.

 DD's full-year Zacks Consensus Estimates are calling for earnings of $4.22 per share and revenue of $16.37 billion.
 These results would represent year-over-year changes of +25.6% and -19.75%, respectively.

 Any recent changes to analyst estimates for DuPont de Nemours should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 DuPont de Nemours is currently a Zacks Rank #3 (Hold).

-Meanwhile, DD's PEG ratio is currently 1.56.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Chemical - Diversified was holding an average PEG ratio of 1.13 at yesterday's closing price.
+Meanwhile, DD's PEG ratio is currently 1.51.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Chemical - Diversified stocks are, on average, holding a PEG ratio of 1.11 based on yesterday's closing prices.

 To follow DD in the coming trading sessions, be sure to utilize Zacks.com.